 B. From the drop-down menu, choose “Tool Link”:

-C. Name your new menu item “Webex” and choose “connectcuny Webex”.
+C. Name your new menu item “WebEx” and choose “connectcuny WebEx”.
 Make sure to tick the box that reads “Available to Users”:

-You should now see a Webex menu item at the bottom of course menu.
+You should now see a WebEx menu item at the bottom of course menu.
 Click on the newly created menu link:

-A. The Webex LTI will launch.
+A. The WebEx LTI will launch.

 B. Click on the “Setup” tab.